Summer Festivals in Fukushima 2019【Schedules and Details】Spectacular Annual Events of Japan

 Nationally Designated Important Intangible Folk Cultural Property

-As the essence of Soma Nomaoi, Noma-kake is also called “Age Noma no Shinji”, which means a sacred ritual of horse dedication.
-At this traditional sacred event, attendees in white costumes run and chase a bareback horse that cavalries drove into a bamboo enclosure set at the site of Soma Odaka Shrine, and catch it with bare hands.
+As the essence of Soma Nomaoi, Noma-kake—also called “Age Noma no Shinji”—is a sacred horse dedication ritual.
+Participants dressed in white chase a bareback horse driven into a bamboo enclosure at Soma Odaka Shrine and catch it with their hands.

 Noma-kake (Odaka District, Minami Soma City)